CPNV-ES-BI/BI_NODE_AZURE/README.md

 # BI1 - node-azure

-This is a microservice written in javascript whose purpose is to us Azure as data source for Business Intelligence.
+This is a microservice written in javascript whose purpose is to use Azure as data source for Business Intelligence.

 ## Installation